JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # SRH University of Applied Sciences Berlin / Faculty of Management

-> **Matching Score:** 7
+> **Matching Score - ChatGPT:** 7
 > **Matching Score - Copilot:** 7
-> **Matching Reason:** Business is a versatile field and Barbora may find value in this, especially in terms of leadership, management, and practical experience.
+> **Matching Reason: - ChatGPT:** Business is a versatile field and Barbora may find value in this, especially in terms of leadership, management, and practical experience.
 However, it's not her main area of passion, which makes it a secondary preference.
 > **Matching Reason - Copilot:** While business management offers valuable skills, it may not align as closely with Barbora's primary interests in design and engineering.

 - **University Type:** Fachhochschule (University of Applied Sciences)